 - Spices – Cinnamon, Cayenne, Allspice, Cardamom – use any spice to add a kick to the sugar!

-- Dried Herbs – Rosemary, Thyme, Oregano… the possibilities are endless with dried herbs.
+- Dried Herbs – Rosemary, Thyme, Oregano… the endless possibilities with dried herbs.